SpeakerSleuth: Can Large Audio-Language Models Judge Speaker Consistency across Multi-turn Dialogues?: SpeakerSleuth

 \subsection{Step 2.
 Scenario Generation}

-\paragraph{Dialogue Extraction.} From the collected pool, we select dialogues and extract segments where a target speaker appears multiple times across the conversation, with constraints on both the number of target speaker turns and total segment length.
+\paragraph{Dialogue Extraction.} From the collected pool, we select dialogues and extract segments where a target speaker appears multiple times across the conversation.
+Each segment contains exactly 5 target speaker turns, with the total number of turns across all speakers capped at 20.
+This cap is necessary because in multi-party dialogues, the target speaker's turns are interspersed with those of other participants; without the constraint, the gap between target turns could grow excessively large.
 We also sample a reference audio of the target speaker from outside these segments.

-\paragraph{Scenario Construction.} As illustrated in Figure~\ref{fig_overview}-2, we create three scenarios per dialogue to systematically test acoustic discrimination capabilities: Original conversations serve as positive samples (\textbf{S1: Fully Consistent}), establishing baseline performance when acoustic and textual cues are naturally aligned.
-To create inconsistent scenarios, we randomly select one turn and apply voice conversion using FreeVC~\cite{li2023freevc}, which transforms acoustic timbre while preserving linguistic and prosodic content.
-For \textbf{S2 (Gender Switch)}, we convert the turn to an opposite-gender voice sampled from the pool, creating relatively clear acoustic deviations.
-For \textbf{S3 (Similar Speaker)}, we convert it to an acoustically similar speaker, selected by computing ECAPA-TDNN~\cite{ecapa-tdnn} embeddings and choosing the highest cosine similarity (excluding the target speaker).
+\paragraph{Scenario Generation.} As illustrated in Figure~\ref{fig_overview}-2, we create three scenarios per dialogue to systematically test acoustic discrimination capabilities: Original conversations serve as positive samples (\textbf{S1: Fully Consistent}), establishing baseline performance when acoustic and textual cues are naturally aligned.
+To create inconsistent scenarios, we randomly select one turn and apply voice conversion, transforming acoustic timbre while preserving linguistic and prosodic content.
+For \textbf{S2 (Gender Switch)}, we convert the turn to an opposite-gender voice sampled from the pool, creating clear acoustic deviations.
+For \textbf{S3 (Similar Speaker)}, we convert the turn to an acoustically similar speaker, selected by computing ECAPA-TDNN~\cite{ecapa-tdnn} embeddings and choosing the one with highest cosine similarity (excluding the target speaker).
 This requires fine-grained discrimination of subtle timbre differences.
-By using identical dialogue content across all scenarios, we isolate acoustic discrimination from confounding factors.
-Implementation details are in Appendix~\ref{app:scenario_details}.
+By using identical dialogue content across all scenarios, we isolate acoustic features from confounding factors.